morganw-code/ImpulseAuction/README.md

 Faker is used when seeding the database with data for during development.
 It is responsible for creating fake data like listing titles, descriptions, etc.

+##### Stripe

+Stripe is used to provide a secure and reliable payment method for buyers and sellers so that they can trust that their information is secure.
+Stripe is a popular payment gateway similar to PayPal.

 ##### 3.1.
 Identify the problem you’re trying to solve by building this particular marketplace App?

 ImpulseAuction provides a quick and easy solution to buying online where you only have to wait 60 seconds for the outcome of a certain aution!
 Users do not need to worry about making a payment during the last 60 seconds, once they have won the auction, they may make a payment when it suits them.
 ImpulseAuction puts the buyer in control, where they are always guaranteed to pay the price that the auction ended with.

+##### 3.2 Why is the problem identified a problem that needs solving?

+ImpulseAuction provides a platform where buyers and sellers can quickly make purchases or sell a listing in less than 60-seconds.
+This provides a quick and easy way of shopping/selling online.

 ##### Screenshots